Juanda16/ai-digit-recognizer/README.md

 # ai-digit-recognizer

-## How to run the Predict/Train API REST server containerized solution
+## How to run the Predict/Train API REST server containerized solution  (phase 3)
 (Tests were made using a MacBook with M1 processor (ARM architecture)

 Assuming you have docker and it's running